Fragrance Guide

 What are plant-based substrates?

-Examples of substrates that are100% plant-based include:
+Examples of substrates that are100% plant-based include: hemp or cotton candle wicks,100% coconut or soy candle wax, or sticks, or leaves.

 This differentiates from substrates that are not plant-based, like regular candle wax, which is made of paraffin (which comes from petroleum), or the glues used to adhere scent to incense sticks.

-What is petroleum-based wax?
+What is paraffin?

 Some candles are labeled “coconut wax blend” or “soy wax blend.”
 When you see the word “blend,” it is likely blended with paraffin.

-Why are incense sticks the least healthy option?
+Why are incense sticks toxic?

-Incense, despite its association with spirituality and health, is surprisingly toxic when it burns.
+Standard incense is listed as the least healthy option here.
+That’s because incense, despite its association with spirituality and health, is surprisingly toxic when it burns.
 So much so that research groups have spent time and effort quantifying exactly what chemicals, and in what amount, are released upon burning incense sticks.

 Most incense sticks are proprietary, meaning they won’t disclose what the exact ingredients are.
 Typically, they are made of a combination of the following: 21% (by weight) of herbal and wood powder, 35% of fragrance material, 11% of adhesive powder, and 33% of bamboo stick.